bssayla/Lfahem/ReadMe.md

 ## Jury Question

-can i devide the heritage equally between my childrens a boy and a girl according to the moroccan law?
+can I divide the heritage equally between my children a boy and a girl according to the Moroccan law?

 ### Before using RAG